JiaoLab2021/panCG/README.md

 ## 🔍 Output
-We have listed each intermediate file for explanation, see the [Markdown](Example/output.md) file.
+We have listed some important intermediate files and the final result file for explanation, see the [Markdown](Example/output.md) file.

 ## 📚 Citation